psaisan/psaisan.github.io/README.md

 ![Banner](https://raw.githubusercontent.com/psaisan/MCAT/main/Images/ovarian.png)

-# From Deciphering the Immune System's Hidden Arsenal to Engineering Cancer's Defeat

 ## About Me:

 I work on machine learning (ML) and it's applications in computational biology and bioengineering, with a singular focus: adapting emerging AI advances to precision medicine in cancer.
 While my formal background is in applied math and theoretical machine learning, my mission is engaging cancer.